 While the Western New Year starts on the 1st of January 2020, the Chinese New year starts this time on the 25th of January 2020.
 That is, according to the moon calendar…Chinese use a bi-calendar, both moon and solar based, and the solar date is a different one!
+This calendar is known as the farmers’ calendar or Hsia calendar.
 In this article I am going to explain all the different dates relating to the Chinese New Year, and why you should celebrate even if you are from another culture.
 Let’s see the Chinese calendar and understand when the Chinese Year of the Metal Rat starts in 2020.

 When does the Chinese Yang Metal Rat year of 2020 start?

 Out of the 12 Chinese animals of the zodiac, it is the Rat sign that rules this year 2020.
 The previous Rat year was 2008 and the next one will be 2032.
 A Yang Metal Rat sign, to be more precise.
 This Chi (energy) of the year there brings a mix between the Yang Metal, akin to a nugget of precious metal; and the Water contained in the Rat sign.
 The Metal on top feeds the Water below, and it is a productive cycle, but one that is problematic as there is no heat in this year…I will soon post my yearly forecast and predictions for 2020 on this site www.laurentlanglais.com

 So when does the Chinese New Year start in 2020?
 The answer is not that simple.
 With the Chinese system of metaphysics and calendar, it is always a bit complex and also more accurate.
 Most of you have noticed by now that the Chinese New Year date seems to change every year, contrary to the Western one.
 This can seem odds until you see what it is based on.